colindresj/saffron/README.md

 @import "saffron";
 ```

+###Bower
+Saffron is available on [Bower](http://bower.io/).
+Run `bower install saffron` to get the latest tagged version of Saffron
+from Bower.
+Unless you've changed the default directory, Saffron will be installed into your `bower_componenents` directory within the `saffron` subdirectory.

 ###Manual Installation
 Download or clone the project repo from GitHub.
 Copy the `saffron` folder and paste into your `sass` folder (or whatever you call it).
 You won't need any of the other directories or files.
 ```scss